safarli/safarli/README.md

 <img src="helloworld.gif" align="center" style="" />
 </div>

-### :earth_asia: Public repos are mostly for hobby & practicing purposes (For real-world projects, contact me)
+## :earth_asia: Public repositories on my Github profile primarily serve hobby and practice purposes.
+If you are looking for real-world projects, please do not hesitate to contact me.

 ---